top of page

 To become a laser-focused genealogist, you should downsize your tree.

-Large Family Trees Happens to the Best of Us
+Large Family Trees Happen to the Best of Us

-Additionally, I had to merge duplicate profiles, fixing inaccurate relationships, adding explanations of my changes and additions, and adding new relatives to the family tree.
+Additionally, I had to merge duplicate profiles, fix inaccurate relationships, add explanations of my changes and additions, and add new relatives to the family tree.

-I could not make new discoveries because I was lost in the extended branches rather than the lines I most care about.
+I could not make new discoveries because I was lost in the extended branches rather than the lines I cared about most.

-With the advances on the FamilySearch platform, and tools like RootsMagic or Family Tree Maker, I could reduce the months of work to a few weeks, but the problem still remains.
-I was managing people that were not in my target research group.
+With the advances in the FamilySearch platform and tools like RootsMagic or Family Tree Maker, I could reduce the months of work to a few weeks, but the problem remains.
+I was managing people who were not in my target research group.

-In short, the trouble with an unnecessarily large family tree database is the amount of time it takes to manage, maintain, and process the information.
+In short, the trouble with an unnecessarily large family tree database is the time it takes to manage, maintain, and process the information.

 Are Some Large Trees Necessary?